 FOR SERVICES AND INCENTIVES

 23.1 Certain Damages.
-Notwithstanding the provisions of Section 22 of this Agreement and supplemental thereto, if the Services of Hanover are interrupted at any time and fail due to the negligence of Hanover including, failure to provide Equipment that is Year 2000 Ready or if Hanover fails to have the Equipment available for delivery in accordance with the requirements of Section 7.2 of this Agreement, and such interruption or failure are expressly not by reason of scheduled maintenance, Repairs and Replacements in accordance herewith, failure of the gas to meet the pipeline specifications set forth in Exhibit "E", Default by Enron or Force Majeure, Hanover shall pay Enron for each such occurrence the damages incurred by Enron resulting therefrom, if any, and including, without limitation, all direct, compensatory, general, consequential, incidental, and special damages.
+Notwithstanding the provisions of Section 22 of this Agreement and supplemental thereto, if the Services of Hanover are interrupted at any time and fail due to the negligence of Hanover including, failure to provide Equipment that is Year 2000 Ready or if Hanover fails to have the Equipment available for delivery in accordance with the requirements of Section 7.2 of this Agreement, and such interruption or failure are expressly not by reason of scheduled maintenance, Repairs and Replacements in accordance herewith, failure of the gas to meet the pipeline specifications set forth in Exhibit "E", Default by Enron or Force Majeure, Hanover shall pay Enron for each such occurrence the damages incurred by Enron resulting therefrom, if any, and including, without limitation, all direct, compensatory, general, consequential, incidental, and special damages, up to the greater of (i) the deductible amount provided in Hanover's applicable insurance policies per each such occurrence or (ii) $500,000 for each such occurrence.
+This Section 23.1 shall not preclude a Party from pursuing other remedies permitted by applicable Law or as may be set forth under the other provisions of this Agreement.

 23.2 Performance Standards.
 Notwithstanding the provisions of Section 22 of this Agreement or Section 23.1 above, and supplemental thereto, if the Compression Services of Hanover are interrupted at any time and fail for any reason, other than by reason of scheduled maintenance, Repairs and Replacements in accordance herewith, failure of the gas to meet the pipeline specifications set forth in Exhibit "E", Default by Enron, Force Majeure, or unreasonable delay by Enron in acting upon a request by Hanover to exchange Equipment, Hanover shall pay Enron for each such month in accordance with the following, which the Parties agree are payable as liquidated damages and not as a penalty: